Teen killed in Mall of Louisiana shooting taught at dance studio and was editor of student newspaper

 She planned to spend her summer at Ballet Austin's Summer Intensive program following an audition during Mardi Gras break.

-Odom, who debuted as a Debutante this past season, shared strong feelings about the current state of journalism in her writing.
+Odom, a debutante this past season, shared strong feelings about the current state of journalism in her writing.

-Ascension Episcopal School released a statement on Friday morning that read, "Her classmates, Ascension faculty, and our Blue Gator families remember Martha as a joyful presence whose kindness and infectious enthusiasm brought light to all who knew her."
+Ascension Episcopal School said "her classmates, Ascension faculty, and our Blue Gator families remember Martha as a joyful presence whose kindness and infectious enthusiasm brought light to all who knew her."

 A candlelight vigil will be held at the Mall of Louisiana on Monday at 6 p.m. in honor of Odom and the other victims of Thursday's shooting.